 “At the onset of this project, the one constraint I kept hearing from manufacturing was – don’t change the head shape of the coil.
-But we wanted a perfectly
+This was at odds with

 From computer design to manufacturing reality

-So in addition to creating CAD models of the new springs, Morrison had to computer-model out the new tools to mould the spring, and then had to ask the
+In addition to creating CAD models of the new springs, Morrison had to computer-model out the new tools to form the spring, and then had to ask the

+manufacturing

-manufacturing team to see if they could build new tools on top of their existing workloads.
+team to see if they could build new tools and a series of prototypes for testing on top of their existing workloads.